 Once the puff pastry has thawed slightly, it’s time to roll it out.
 Carefully unfold both sheets and roll them out a few times with a rolling pin on a lightly floured surface.
 They don’t need to be completely rolled out.
 Simply roll them enough to get the creases out of the pastry.
 Now pierce the pastry sheets with a fork 10-12 times each.
-This will prevent the pastry from ‘puffing’ as it bakes and allow the pinwheels to keep their shape.
+This will prevent the pastry from ‘puffing’ as it bakes and allows the pinwheels to keep their shape.
 Sprinkle 1/2-3/4 cup of the shredded Gruyere cheese evenly on each pastry sheet and then place half of the prosciutto pieces on each.
-Make sure the cheese and prosciutto reaches the edges of the sheets.
+Make sure the cheese and prosciutto reach the edges of the sheets.

 Assembly and Baking the Prosciutto Pinwheels

 Carefully roll each sheet tightly into a ‘log’ shape with your fingers.
 Try to roll them tightly so the filling does not fall out.
 Spray a baking sheet with cooking spray.
 Now cut each of the rolled pastry sheets into 1/2″ inch slices with a knife.
 Each sheet should yield 12-14 slices so you should end up with 24-26 pinwheels.
 Place the pinwheels on the baking sheet cut side down.
 You can bake them in two separate batches or all at once on two separate baking sheets.
 Next up is the egg wash: Simply beat 1 egg and 1 Tbsp. of water in a small bowl.
 Brush the tops of each pinwheel with the egg wash using a pastry brush.
 This will help them get nice and golden as they bake.